japhethnamukuru/simple_shell/concepts/README.md

 __The newline character('\n'), not the null terminator is counted in the length__

 The memory allocated may be more than required for the input chars.
 If less memory is allocated initially, `getline()` can `realloc()` a longer buffer, while updating the `line` variable to point to the new buffer and updating `len`.

+- [x] [4-getline.c](4-getline.c) - loops through a file, collecting all lines into a single string.
+This can be used to read a file passed in  as command line args.